On this page:

 - employed and at risk of entering the income support system, or

-- recently unemployed (within nine months) and
+- recently unemployed (within twelve months) and

 - not registered for assistance through an Australian Government employment services program (e.g. jobactive, Disability Employment Service, Community Development Programme).

 Participants undertake individually tailored assessments of their skill levels.
 Skills Checkpoint providers then develop a Career Plan to assist participants to identify:

 - gaps in their skills if they want to transition to a new career or undertake a new role in their current occupation; or

 - skills they could develop or enhance to increase their capacity to perform in their current role.

 Where relevant, the Career Plan may also provide advice on potential new industries or roles where there may be job opportunities, and recommendations and information on appropriate training.

 Your Skills Checkpoint provider can provide you with more information on what a Skills Checkpoint assessment involves and how it can assist you.